IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_ruleset.html.markdown

 Review the argument references that you can specify for your resource.

 - `cis_id` - (Required, String) The ID of the CIS service instance.
 - `domain_id` - (Optional, String) The Domain/Zone ID of the CIS service instance.
-If domain_id is provided request will be made at zone/domain level else request will be made at instance level.
+If domain_id is provided the request will be made at the zone/domain level otherwise the request will be made at the instance level.
 - `ruleset_id` - (Required, String) ID of the Ruleset.
 - `rulesets` - (Required, List) Values that will be updated.

   Nested scheme of `rulesets`
-  - `description` (optional, string) Description of the ruleset
+  - `description` (optional, string) Description of the ruleset.
   - `rules` (optional, list) Rules which are required to be added/modified.

   Nested scheme of `rules`
     - `action` (String).
-If we are deploying a rule then action is required. `execute` action is used for deploying the ruleset.
-If we are updating the rule then action is optional.
-For more understanding - [Deploy ruleset]()
+If you are deploying a rule then action is required. `execute` action is used for deploying the ruleset.
+If you are updating the rule then action is optional.
+For more information, see - [Deploy ruleset]().
     - `description` (Optional, String) Description of the rule.
     - `enable` (Optional, Boolean) Enables/Disables the rule.
     - `expression` (Optional, String) Expression used by the rule to match the incoming request.
-    - `ref` (Optional, String) Id of an existing rule.
-If not provided it is populated by the id if the new created rule.
+    - `ref` (Optional, String) ID of an existing rule.
+If not provided, it is populated by the ID of the created rule.
-    - `action_parmeters` (Optional, list) Parameters which are used to modify the rules.
+    - `action_parameters` (Optional, List) Parameters which are used to modify the rules.

       Nested scheme of `action parameters`
-      - `id` (Required, String) Id of the managed ruleset to be deploted.
+      - `id` (Required, String) ID of the managed ruleset to be deployed.
-      - `overrides` (Optional, list) provides the parameter which are to be overridden.
+      - `overrides` (Optional, List) provides the parameters which are to be overridden.

         Nested scheme of `overrides`
         - `action` (Optional, String) Action of the rule.
 Examples: log, block, skip.
         - `enabled` (Optional, Boolean) Enables/Disables the rule
-        - `rules` (Optional, list) list of details of rules to be overridden.
+        - `rules` (Optional, List) List of details of rules to be overridden.
+These rules are already present in the managed ruleset.

           Nested scheme of `rules`
-          - `id` (Required, String) id of the rule.
+          - `id` (Required, String) ID of the rule.
           - `enabled` (Optional, Boolean) Enables/Disables the rule.
           - `action` (Optional, String) Action of the rule.
-          - `categories` (Optional, list)
+          - `categories` (Optional, List)

           Nested scheme of `categories`
           - `category` (Required, String) Category of the rule.
           - `enabled` (Optional, Boolean) Enables/Disables the rule.
           - `action` (Optional, String) Action of the rule.

-    - `position` (Optional, list).
-Provides the postion when a new rule is added or updated the position of the current rule.
-If not provided new rule will be added at the last.
-You can only use one of the before, after, and index fields at a time.
+    - `position` (Optional, List).
+Provides the position when a new rule is added, or updates the position of the current rule.
+If not provided the new rule will be added at the end.
+You can use only one of the before, after, and index fields at a time.
       - `index` (Optional, String) Index of the rule to be added.
-      - `before` (Optional, String) Id of the rule before which new rule will be added.
+      - `before` (Optional, String) ID of the rule before which the new rule will be added.
-      - `after` (Optional, String) Id of the rule after which new rule will be added.
+      - `after` (Optional, String) Id of the rule after which the new rule will be added.

 ## Attribute reference
-There are no extra attribute refereneces in addition to the argument reference list.
+There are no attribute references in addition to the argument reference list.

 ## Import
 The `ibm_cis_ruleset` resource is imported by using the ID.
 The ID is formed from the ruleset ID, the domain ID of the domain and the CRN (Cloud Resource Name) concatenated  using a `:` character.

-The domain ID and CRN is located on the **overview** page of the internet services instance of the domain heading of the console, or by using the `ibm cis` command line commands.
+The domain ID and CRN are located on the **Overview** page of the Internet Services instance of the domain heading of the console, or by using the `ibm cis` CLI commands.

-- **Ruleset ID** is a 32 digit character string of the form: `489d96f0da6ed76251b475971b097205c`.
+- **Ruleset ID** is a 32-digit character string of the form: `489d96f0da6ed76251b475971b097205c`.

-- **Domain ID** is a 32 digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`.
+- **Domain ID** is a 32-digit character string of the form: `9caf68812ae9b3f0377fdf986751a78f`.

-- **CRN** is a 120 digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`.
+- **CRN** is a 120-digit character string of the form: `crn:v1:bluemix:public:internet-svcs:global:a/4ea1882a2d3401ed1e459979941966ea:31fa970d-51d0-4b05-893e-251cba75a7b3::`.

 **Syntax**